c-l-nguyen/Web-Design-Challenge/README.md

 # Web-Design-Challenge
 A web visualization dashboard created using HTML/CSS in Bootstrap to summarize pharmaceutical analysis done in pandas.
-The link address is https://c-l-nguyen.github.io/Web-Design-Challenge/.
-The original analysis that generated the plots and summaries is at https://github.com/c-l-nguyen/pymaceuticals.
+The link address is https://c-l-nguyen.github.io/web-design-challenge/.
+The original Python analysis that generated the plots and summaries is at https://github.com/c-l-nguyen/pymaceuticals.

 This project demonstrates the use of HTML and CSS within a Bootstrap framework to produce a navigable website hosted on a personal Github Page.
 A custom Bootswatch theme (https://bootswatch.com/pulse/) was used to help develop the site.